filipmachala88/filipmachala88.github.io/Snyt/README.md

 - Page is created only for presentation purpose not for marketing purpose
 - Page does not have database so text is hardly possible to change

-> If you have problems with showing some fonts or images properly, try to pause or turn off 3rd programs like [AdBlock](https://getadblock.com/en/)
+> If you have problems with showing properly some fonts or images, try to turn off or pause 3rd party programs like e.g. [AdBlock](https://getadblock.com/en/)